kgullikson88/blog/content/2015-07-06-ClimateChange.md

   <li> Bayesian Evidence: <span class="math">\(P(D|M)\)</span> </li>
 </ul>

 The likelihood function is a measure of how far away the value predicted by the model is from the data.
-Model parameters that predict the value far from what it actually is have low probability.
+Model parameters that predict the value far from what it actually is have low probability while parameters that predict values close to the data have high probability.
 A typical function for this is the gaussian likelihood that compares each data point ($x_i, y_i, \sigma_i$) to what the model predicts:

 $$
 P(D|\theta, M) = \prod_i \frac{1}{\sqrt{2\pi\sigma_i^2}} e^{-0.5(y_i - M(x_i, \theta))^2 / \sigma_i^2}